 MMDG is committed to ongoing and sustained equity and inclusion work.
 All staff are expected to be actively engaged and dedicated to upholding our core values of celebrating our diverse community, pursuing excellence in all that we do, advancing access, exposure, and opportunity to dance and music, and cultivating creativity.
 Learn more about MMDG’s commitment to antiracism and our core values.

-We invite you to apply to any of the open positions listed below, but if don’t see an opportunity at this time that interest you and have a talent, skill or ability that you think we should know about, drop us a note at firstname.lastname@example.org.
+We invite you to apply to any of the open positions listed below, but if you don’t see an opportunity at this time that interests you and have a talent, skill, or ability that you think we should know about, drop us a note at email@example.com.

 The Mark Morris Dance Group is committed to providing training opportunities and career pathways for dancers, teaching artists, and musicians with and without disabilities.

 Thank you for your interest in teaching in Mark Morris Dance Group Education and Community Engagement Programs.
 The application period for the 2023-2024 academic year is now open!
 Teaching Artists are how we refer to all people who lead classes at Mark Morris Dance Group, whether in The School at the Mark Morris Dance Center, the Adult Programs, Community Education, and/or Dance for PD programs.
 We are looking for Teaching Artists in all genres, but particularly are interested in those who can lead: African forms/of the African Diaspora, Jazz dance, Tap dance, and Hip-Hop dance.
 A Teaching Artist job description can be found here.
 The timeline for the application process is as follows: